stain/s11.no/content/2023/phd/discussion/index.md

 One aspect that makes workflow management systems different from research software in general, is that they frequently encourage modularization, in that the composition of steps also can reflect the analytical process that is intended by the scientists.
 Mature workflow systems like Galaxy \[[Galaxy 2022]\] provide a large collection of re-usable components that wrap underlying command line tools and make them interoperable without manual adjustments.
 In CWL \[[Crusoe 2022]\], tool definitions include not just execution details, but also structured input/output definitions, allowing them to be reused and combined in multiple workflows.

 [Section 5.1](../../../2022/phd/canonical-workflow-building-blocks/) explored how such building blocks can themselves be considered FAIR digital objects.
 These assist workflow systems in propagating rich metadata about tools and their analytical purpose, but also allows building blocks to be reused across workflow systems.
 This in effect means that a *canonical workflow* *Wittenburg 2022a* can be implemented in different workflow languages, each executing the same *canonical steps* in the same way.
-Given that FAIR Digital Objects emphasize machine-actionability, and we can consider workflows as FDOs, it is important to have the ability not just to reliably re-execute a workflow, but even re-use its constituent steps.
+Given that FAIR Digital Objects emphasise machine-actionability, and we can consider workflows as FDOs, it is important to have the ability not just to reliably re-execute a workflow, but even re-use its constituent steps.

 ### Building FDOs incrementally challenges typing constraints {#buildingfdo}